J.F. Drake State Community and Technical College: Campus

 All of the original core buildings of the campus remain to this day and consist mostly of mid-century modern single level architecture.
 Many buildings have been heavily renovated to meet current technology needs, but some still contain their completely original fittings and layouts.
-This creates a unique blend of modern cutting-edge technology, while offering a rare glimpse back to Huntsville's engineering/space race boom of the 1960s.
-The campus is beautifully landscaped and has been awarded Huntsville's Beautification Award on several occasions.
+The campus is landscaped and has been awarded Huntsville's Beautification Award on several occasions.

 Administration and organization

 Drake State operates under five divisions: Advanced Manufacturing Technologies; Applied Services Technologies; Business, Computer Science and Engineering Technologies; General and Developmental Education; and Health Sciences Technologies.

 A typical academic year is broken up into two 16-week terms during the fall (August–December) and spring (January–May).
 Within each full term are two accelerated sessions that last approximately seven weeks each.
 The full summer term is 10 weeks long (May–August).
 Within the term are two accelerated sessions that each last approximately five weeks.
 An academic year begins on the first day of the fall term and ends on the last day of the summer term.